garretchristensen/RaceLottery/README.md

 The code for it is all in this repository that you're looking at.

-* app.R implements the lottery
+* Lottery.Rmd implements the lottery
 * fakedata.csv is data for testing, and will be replaced with the real data as soon as it becomes available
-* include.md is the text that explains our motivation and the weighting formula, you can read it here or on the Shiny app page.

 Questions, comments, pull requests welcome.